humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-19-internet-explorer-8-document-and-browser-modes.md

   - Quirks Mode
   - Standards Mode
 ---
 When Microsoft began planning for Internet Explorer 8, they were struck with an interesting problem.
 They were willing to admit that Internet Explorer had implementation bugs both in rendering and scripting.
-After admitting that, though, they had the problem that is commonly referred to as &#8220;don&#8217;t break the Internet.&#8221; Microsoft had no way of knowing how many sites were reliant upon the implementation bugs to function correctly.
+After admitting that, though, they had the problem that is commonly referred to as &#8220;don't break the Internet.&#8221; Microsoft had no way of knowing how many sites were reliant upon the implementation bugs to function correctly.
 Their ultimate solution to the problem was interesting: Internet Explorer 8 could run in a variety of different modes.
 The sheer number of possible modes is a bit daunting but basically comes down to two types: document mode and browser mode.

 ## Document mode

-A page&#8217;s document mode determines to which features it has access.
-This means that there&#8217;s a specific level of CSS support, a specific number of features available for scripting through JavaScript, and a specific way that doctypes are treated.
+A page's document mode determines to which features it has access.
+This means that there's a specific level of CSS support, a specific number of features available for scripting through JavaScript, and a specific way that doctypes are treated.
 There are three different document modes:

   * **Internet Explorer 5** &#8211; renders the page in IE7 quirks mode (also known as IE5 mode).
 New features in IE8 are not available.
   * **Internet Explorer 7** &#8211; renders the page in IE7 standards mode.
 New features in IE8 are not available.